 Modal vs Replicate: which is better for deploying Hugging Face models as a production API (custom code, not just a model card)?

-Most teams hit the same wall when they try to turn a Hugging Face model into a real production API: the “hello world” demo is easy, but everything around it—custom pre/post-processing, latency budgets, GPUs, autoscaling, observability—gets messy fast.
-Both Modal and Replicate try to smooth that path, but they make very different bets about who controls the stack and how much you can customize.
+Most teams hit the same wall when they try to turn a Hugging Face model into a real production API: the prototype is easy, but keeping latency low, scaling GPUs up and down, and wiring in custom business logic is where things get messy.
+Both Modal and Replicate try to make that easier—but they make very different trade-offs, especially once you go beyond “run this model card” into “run my own code and infra logic.”

 Why This Matters